Program Information

 1-3 credit hours

-ITAL 367-070: Internship (3 credits)
+ITAL 367-070: SEMINAR: INTERNSHIP (3 credits)

 120-150 hours of non-paid, graded, credit-bearing employment experience at an Italian company, non-profit, or other organization, with academic expectations such as a journal and final report.
 Guided oversight by JCU faculty.
 Requires an application and employer interview; placement not guaranteed.
 Those who would like to complete an internship for credit must have at least junior standing and a minimum GPA of 3.0.